iconify/documentation/documents/pages/tools/tools2/index.md

 - [Importing all SVG in directory](./import/directory.md).
 - [Importing icons from Figma](./import/figma/index.md).

+Before using Iconify Tools, you should be aware that package is opinionated.
+Certain tags are not allowed and will fail import.
+See [SVG import limitations](./tags.md).

 ## Cleanup and validation

 Cleaning up and validating icons is the first thing you should do after importing icons if icons come from: